usememos/dotcom/content/legal/privacy-policy.md

 title: Privacy Policy
 ---

-> This Privacy Policy governs your use of the memos service.
+> This Privacy Policy governs your use of the Memos service.

 ## Information Collection